ibm-cloud-docs/was-for-vsi/get-help.md

 {: shortdesc}

 * Ask a question in the [AI assistant](/docs/overview?topic=overview-ask-ai-assistant) from the console or the {{site.data.keyword.cloud_notm}} CLI.
-* Review the [FAQs](/docs/linktoyourfaqtopic) in the product documentation.
+* Review the [FAQs](/docs/was-for-vsi?topic=was-for-vsi-faq) in the product documentation.
-* Review the [troubleshooting documentation](/docs/linktoyourfirsttroubleshootingtopic) to troubleshoot and resolve common issues.
+* Review the [troubleshooting documentation](/docs/was-for-vsi?topic=was-for-vsi-troubleshoot) to troubleshoot and resolve common issues.
 * Check the status of the {{site.data.keyword.Bluemix_notm}} platform and resources by going to the [Status page](/status){: external}.
 * Review [Stack Overflow](https://stackoverflow.com/questions/tagged/ibm-cloud){: external} to see whether other users experienced the same problem.
 When you ask a question, tag the question with `ibm-cloud` and `service-Name`, so that it's seen by the {{site.data.keyword.Bluemix_notm}} development teams.
-* Join the [IBM WebSphere, Liberty & DevOps Community](https://community.ibm.com/community/user/wasdevops/communities/websphere-home){: external} or [other communities](https://community.ibm.com/community/user/sitemap){: external} to collaborate and share knowledge in forums and blogs.
+* Join the [IBM WebSphere, Liberty & DevOps Community](https://community.ibm.com/community/user/wasdevops/communities/websphere-home){: external} to collaborate and share knowledge in forums and blogs.